asweigart/READAL/README.md

 # I see you have a GitHub account, Al. What're all these projects?

-I am the original creator and principal author of all of these repos.
-In order of significance:

 ## pyautogui https://github.com/asweigart/pyautogui

 PyAutoGUI is a cross-platform GUI automation Python module for human beings.
 Used to programmatically control the mouse & keyboard.
 I created this since there didn't seem to be a GUI automation module that worked on all OSes and Python 2 & 3.
 I featured in [chapter 18 of my book, Automate the Boring Stuff with Python](https://automatetheboringstuffwithpython.com).
 According to [its page on PyPI](https://pypi.python.org/pypi/PyAutoGUI) it gets about 10,000 downloads a month.
 [Documentation](https://pyautogui.readthedocs.org/en/latest/)